megvii-research/hpman/README.md

 # Features
-## Define Hyper-Parameters
+## Define Hyperparameters
-The most basic (and the most frequently used) function  of hpman is to define a hyper-parameter.
+The most basic (and the most frequently used) function  of hpman is to define a hyperparameter.
 ```python
 from hpman.m import _